 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.

-- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance thirty (30) days for a minimum of one business day.
+- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days for a minimum period of 24 hours.

 - Depositor and each Authorized Signatory will continue to be liable, jointly and severally, for all overdraft and fee amounts, as described in the Deposit Account and Disclosure Agreement.
 The total (negative) balance, including all fees and charges, is due and payable upon demand.

-*For the transfer fee and the per item fee listings, please view the current rates and fees schedule.
+*For the transfer fee and the per item fee listings, please view the current rate and fee schedule.